Philosophie-ch/philoAssets/docs/general-context.md

 ### docker-compose.yml

-Defines all four services with their:
+Defines all three services with their:
 - Container images and build contexts
 - Port mappings (only NPM exposes ports publicly)
 - Volume mounts for data persistence